 Step 6 – Screw pallet boards to top of wine rack

 I just used some old drywall screws I had laying around to attach the pallet wood to the top.
 Worked just fine.

 Here we have it!
 What do you think of this garage sale wine rack makeover?
 My daughter loves how it turned out and I’m sure it will look great in her new place.

-Make sure to keep an eye out next time you hit a garage sale – you never know what you’ll find!
-Check out more of our decorating on a budget tips for ways to save money while making your house look gorgeous.
+Make sure to keep an eye out next time you hit a garage sale or thrift store – you never know what you’ll find!

 More DIY Makeovers